imnethen/plumoguSV/README.md

 Remove SVs and SSFs between notes.

 ## Special Note
 Thanks to [asterSSH](https://github.com/asterssh) for the banner and other graphic design help.
+Thanks to [7xbi](https://github.com/7xbi) and [imnethen](https://github.com/imnethen) for PRs which have positively moved this plugin forward.

 Most of the core ideas and base functionality were taken (stolen) from [iceSV](https://github.com/IceDynamix/iceSV) by [IceDynamix](https://github.com/IceDynamix).
 Other SV ideas also taken (stolen) from [Illuminati-CRAZ](https://github.com/Illuminati-CRAZ)’s SV plugins.